A message from Katie Servis, Airport Manager, Cape Cod Gateway Airport:

 Studies completed in 2018 show that approximately 215,000 Cape Cod residents access air travel via off-Cape airports, and another 200,000 arrive on Cape Cod using off-Cape airports.
 The Airport’s Business Plan and Marketing Plan goals, developed in June 2018, are to identify better opportunities to accommodate these Cape Cod residents and visitors by working with our existing and new airline partners to retain and develop commercial air service moving into future.

 The Massachusetts Department of Transportation (MassDOT) Aeronautics Division 2019 Economic Impact Analysis demonstrates the Cape Cod Gateway Airport (including tenants and associated businesses) provide employment for 1,724 people with an annual payroll in excess of $73.8 million and a regional economic output in excess of $157.2 million.
-The Airport is home to over 65 businesses/private users, with Cape Air, Ross Aviation, Griffin Avionics, Allies Air, the Federal Aviation Administration (FAA), and the Transportation Security Administration (TSA) making up the bulk of employees on the airfield.
+The Airport is home to over 65 businesses/private users, with Cape Air, Atlantic Aviation, Griffin Avionics, Allies Air, the Federal Aviation Administration (FAA), and the Transportation Security Administration (TSA) making up the bulk of employees on the airfield.

 Get to know Cape Cod Gateway Airport better and we look forward to seeing you on future travels!